History of Europe in Timeline

 In 1967, the EEC, European Coal and Steel Community, and Euratom merged to form the European Community.

-After 1989, trade between East and West, as well as towards Asia, increased sharply following disruptions caused by the two world wars, new borders, and the Cold War.
+After 1989, trade between East and West, as well as towards Asia, increased sharply after being disrupted by world wars, new borders, and the Cold War.

 1989: Fall of the Berlin Wall

-The Revolutions of 1989, the fall of the Berlin Wall, and the dissolution of the Soviet Union marked the end of the Cold War divide in Europe.
-This allowed European integration to advance significantly.
+The Revolutions of 1989, marked by the fall of the Berlin Wall, led to the dissolution of the Soviet Union.
+This event allowed European integration to advance significantly and marked the end of the Cold War divide.

 1990: Reunification of Germany

-After East and West Germany were reunited in 1990, the economy of West Germany struggled as it had to support and largely rebuild the infrastructure of East Germany, while the latter experienced sudden mass unemployment and plummeting of industrial production.
+After East and West Germany were reunited in 1990, West Germany's economy struggled to support and rebuild East Germany's infrastructure, while East Germany experienced mass unemployment and a decline in industrial production.

 Until 1990, the European Community was expanded from 6 founding members to 12.